Ibaslogic/Ibaslogic/src/contents/articles/2020-02-22-instant-post-switching-in-a-gatsbyjs-site/instant-post-switching-in-a-gatsbyjs-site.md

 C:\Users\Your Name\ gatsby-post-switching > gatsby develop
 ```

-Now, you should have your default home page at http://localhost:8000
+Now, you should have your default home page at [localhost:8000](http://localhost:8000 "local dev server").

 <br />